chrisgrieser/alfred-bibtex-citation-picker/README.md

 ## Feature Overview
 - Inserts __Pandoc Citation Syntax__ (`[@citekey]`), supporting page numbers & multiple citations (`[@citekey, p.
 23; @citekey, p.
 42]`).
 There are also customization options to support other citation styles, e.g. Multi-Markdown or Latex.
-- __App-independent:__ works system-wide, in every text field of every app.
+- __app-independent:__ works system-wide, in every text field of every app.
 - __Smart Search:__ search for citekeys, authors, title, publication, keywords (tags), include/exclude authors in *et al*, tab-completion, fuzzy-matching, sorting recently used entries to the top, …
-- __Feature-rich:__ paste single-entry bibliographies, open URLs, open or create literature notes, search for `.csl` files online, backup the library, …
+- __Feature-rich:__ paste single-entry bibliographies, open URLs, open or create literature notes, attach PDFs, search for `.csl` files online, backup the library, …
 - __Minimalistic reference manager__: add or remove entries without from the BibTeX library or automatically file PDF.
-- __Performant:__ considerably quicker than other citation pickers (~200ms to fully reload a library with ~4000 entries on my machine).
+- __Performant:__ considerably quicker than any other citation pickers I know of (~200ms to fully reload a library with ~4000 entries on my machine).
-- __Easy Installation:__ no dependencies, no required plugins, no setup. other than entering the path to your `.bib` file.
+- __Easy Installation:__ no dependencies, no required plugins, no setup.
+Just need to enter the path to your `.bib` file.
-- __Obsidian integration:__ When located in an [Obsidian](https://obsidian.md/) vault, literature notes will automatically be opened/created in Obsidian, instead of the default markdown app.
+- __Obsidian integration:__ When located in an [Obsidian](https://obsidian.md/) vault, literature notes will automatically be opened/created in Obsidian instead of the default markdown app.

 <img width=60% alt="promo screenshot" src="assets/promo.png">